 The carrying amounts reported in the consolidated balance sheets for accounts receivable and payable approximate fair value because of the immediate or short-term maturity of these financial instruments.
 The carrying amounts reported for the various notes payable and the mortgage notes payable approximate fair value because the underlying instruments are at interest rates which approximate current market rates.
-See note 10 for additional information regarding assets measured at fair value on a nonrecurring basis.
+See Note 8 for additional information regarding assets measured at fair value on a nonrecurring basis and Note 9 for measurements on a recurring basis.